Taking Your Own Suit Measurements

 Trouser length / Outseam

-Measure from the top of the waist , along the side pant seam, to the desired trouser length.
-This is typically around one 3cm above the ground.
+Measure vertically from the top of where you want the trouser waist to sit down along the side pant seam, to the desired trouser length.
+This is typically around 3cm above the ground.
 If you want to be sure you can wear the shoes you intend to wear with the suit.
+We ask women to provide an additional inseam measurement, because there tends to be more variation in where on the waist or hips a woman wants to wear trousers compared to a man.
+Men can feel free to provide inseam also but we find out-seam is enough.

-Measure around the fullest part of your hips, making sure your pockets are empty and the tape is not restrictive.
+Measure around the fullest part of your hips AND seat (tailor word for bum), making sure your pockets are empty and the tape is level and untwisted.
 You should just barely feel the tape against your body.

-Measure the circumfrence of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.
+Measure the circumference of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.

-Measure the cirumfrance of your neck at the height where your collar would sit.
-If you wish to be sure you of the height you can wear a dress shirt that fits you well.
+Measure the circumference of your neck at the height where your collar would sit.
+If you wish to be sure you of the height you can wear a shirt that fits you well.

-With your arm relaxed at your side, measure from the shoulder seam to your desired length, generally at the base of the thumb where it meets your wrist (cm).
+With your arm relaxed at your side, measure from the shoulder seam to your desired length, generally at the base of the thumb where it meets your wrist, people often underestimate this measurement be generous rather than cautious.

-Measure across the top of the back arching from the tip of one shoulder to the tip of the other, arching, not a straight line.
+Measure across the top of the back arching from the tip of one shoulder to the tip of the other, its should not be a perfectly straight line but rather follow your natural curvature of the upper back.
 If you struggle to identify the tip and have a shirt that fits well, you can simply measure between the shoulder seams.

-Measure from the tip of the shoulder (where the shoulder and armhole seams would meet) to your desired jacket length, which is usually around the thumb joint.
+Measure vertically from in line with tip of the shoulder, where the shoulder and armhole seams would meet, to your desired jacket length, which for men is usually around the thumb joint.

 Flex your arm to 90 degrees and measure the circumference of your bicep at its widest point.